 Yes – Your tenants can give notice by emailing firstname.lastname@example.org.
 When we have received their notice, we will contact you to let you know.

-Yes – Supporting tenants and landlords in the properties we manage was an immediate priority as lockdown was announced.
+Yes – Supporting tenants and landlords in the properties we manage remains a priority.
 Landlords and tenants can contact us on the usual property management telephone number.

 The easiest way for tenants to report repairs is through our website.
 They will also receive helpful advice on what to do in an emergency.
 Our property management centres work with an extensive bank of contractors.
 At the date of this update, most are working as normal and therefore able to undertake essential maintenance and safety inspections.